planetarium/NCIPs/NCIP/ncip-15.md

 * **Patron** is also Nine Chronicle accounts that provides Mead to **Agent**.
     * Agent can be Patron for other player (after Validator Centric phase)
 * **Pledge** is a sort of contract between Agent and Patron.
-    * it's stored as chain state per Agent.
+    * It's stored as chain state per Agent.
-    * it contains detail specs for Mead providing.
+    * It contains detail specs for Mead providing.
 * When Agent's Mead balance reaches threshold described its Pledge, configured amount of Mead will be transferred from Patron to Agent automatically.

 ### Migrator
 * **Migrator** is a patron having special purpose.
-    * as name suggests, it's be designed for "fill-in" phase migration only.
+    * As name suggests, it's be designed for "fill-in" phase migration only.
-    * after Validator Centric phase, all Migrators will turn to normal patron.
+    * After Validator Centric phase, all Migrators will turn to normal patron.
 * Migrator should contract *all* accounts in the network and provide Mead automatically until end of "fill-in" phase.

 ## Phases
 ### 1. "fill-in" (2023 Q3)
 In "fill-in" phase, activation system will be replaced with transaction fee system, without any other economic changes.

-* From this phase, activation system will not be used in protocol level.
+* From this phase, previous activation checking will not be used in protocol level.
 * In this phase, Mead will be created for Migrator only.
 * All action expect transfer Mead uses 1 Gas.
-    * To prevent preserving Mead by other than Migrator account, transferring Mead action uses 4 Gas (higher value than charge amount described in Pledge)
+    * To prevent accumulating Mead by non-Migrator account, transferring action uses 4 Gas (higher value than charge amount described in Pledge)

 ### 2. Validator Centric (2024 H1)
-After confirming fee system works well, we should move the focus to its creation and distribution. its main purpose is, incentivize validators and delegators systemically.
+After confirming fee system works well, we should move the focus to its creation and distribution. its main purpose is, incentivize validators and delegators by protocol reward.

 * From this phase, every Mead should be created as block rewards, instead of manual minting.
     * To achieve, detailed token economics for Mead should be designed completely.
 * Also, it should be defined that more detailed Gas usages instead of static values (i.e., 1 or 4).

 ### 3. Market Building (2024 H2)